Extended Lubrication Theory: Improved Estimates of Flow in Channels with Variable Geometry: Numerical Simulations

-We numerically solved the Navier-Stokes equation in its full form for incompressible, steady two-dimensional flow using COMSOL 4.3.
-The same scalings and dimensionless parameters introduced in equation \eqref{eq:nondimparam} were used to obtain the dimensionless continuity and Navier-Stokes equations
+As an additional route to test the analytical results above, we seek to numerically solve the Navier-Stokes equation in their full form for incompressible, steady two-dimensional flow.
+Again, we assume a specified flow rate and seek the corresponding pressure drop as geometric parameters are varied.
+The same scalings and dimensionless parameters introduced in equation \eqref{eq:nondimparam} are used to obtain the dimensionless continuity and Navier-Stokes equations

 where $\mathcal{R}e = \rho \,q_0/ \mu$ is the Reynolds number, $\rho$ is the fluid density, and $\mu$ is the fluid viscosity.
 In the lubrication literature, it is common to define the reduced Reynolds number, ${\mathcal{R}e}^\ast= \mathcal{R}e \,\delta$, which also appears in \eqref{eq:nondimNSsim}.
-We used the weak form of \eqref{eq:nondimNSsim} as the governing equations for the numerical model (see the appendix for more information), which depends on two dimensionless parameters: Reynolds number and the geometric variable, $\delta = h_0/L_0$.
-In addition, the shape function \eqref{eq:ShapeFunction} adds another dimensionless parameter, $\lambda$, to this system.

-Therefore, we performed the numerical simulations for a range of $\mathcal{R}e=0.01-2000$ and $\delta=0.01, 0.1,\text{and }1$ while varying $\lambda$ from $0$ to $0.99$.
-The channel height was $H_0=1$ and a pressure drop of $\Delta P = 1$ was applied across the channel length.
-In this case the corresponding flow rate is evaluated from the simulation results.
-For example, simulation results for $\mathcal{R}e=100, \delta=1$, and different $\lambda$ are shown in Fig. \ref{fig:SimResults}; notice that for the same pressure drop the magnitude of the velocity decreases systematically as the gap in the constriction is decreased ($\lambda$ increasing).
+Equation (\ref{eq:nondimNSsim}) emphasizes that there are two parameters needed to describe the flow, $\delta$ and $\mathcal{R}e$, and a third parameter, $\lambda$, enters through a specification of the channel shape.